The ancient Romans

 Romulus and Remus

 Mars, the Roman god of war.
-Rhea had twin sons.
-She loved her boys,
+Rhea and Mars had twin sons and named them

 did Rome get its name?